MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugbreakpoint-setoffsetexpression.md

 ---
 UID: NF:dbgeng.IDebugBreakpoint.SetOffsetExpression
 title: IDebugBreakpoint::SetOffsetExpression (dbgeng.h)
 description: The SetOffsetExpression methods set an expression string that evaluates to the location that triggers a breakpoint.
+This method belongs to IDebugBreakpoint.
 old-location: debugger\setoffsetexpression.htm
 tech.root: debugger
 ms.date: 05/03/2018